Tishacy/MSpider/README.md

    mspider.crawl()
    ```

    Then you will see the following information in your terminal or cmd.
-You just input the BATCH SIZE, and the MSpider will crawl your sources in a multi-threaded manner.
+You just input the BATCH SIZE, and then the MSpider will crawl your sources in a multi-threaded manner.

    ```bash
    [INFO]: MSpider is ready.